Local homogeneity and dimensions of measures

 \section{Abstract}

 We introduce two new concepts, local homogeneity and local $L^q$-spectrum, both of which are tools that can be used in studying the local structure of measures.
-The main emphasis is given to the study of local dimensions of measures in doubling metric spaces.
-As an application, we reach a new level of generality and obtain new estimates for conical densities, in multifractal analysis, and on the dimension of porous measures.
+The main emphasis is given to the examination of local dimensions of measures in doubling metric spaces.
+As an application, we reach a new level of generality and obtain new estimates in the study of conical densities and porous measures.